 Leaving Sipalay was heartbreaking.
 We could have stayed longer if time permitted.
-Due to the uncooperative weather condition, we missed some of its priced natural attractions, which made us feel that the trip is incomplete.
+Due to the uncooperative weather condition, we missed some of its priced natural attractions, which made us feel that the trip was incomplete.
 Also, I will surely miss the acquaintance I made, especially the staffs of Easy Diving and Beach Resort, who had been very helpful.

 To negate the sadness, I thought of good memories and better pictures of what lies ahead of our adventure.
 Danjugan Island was our next stop after Sipalay.
 The stunning photographs of its lagoons and surrounding beaches started to populate my brain.

 About Danjugan Island

 Danjugan Island floats three kilometers off the cost of Barangay Bulata in Cauayan, Negros Occidental.
 It measures half a kilometer on its widest point and 1.5 kilometers long.
 The island is made mostly of limestone, covered with saline water-sustaining vegetation, and dotted with white pebbly strips on its edges.

 Through the efforts of Philippine Reef and Rainforest Conservation Foundation, Inc. (PRRCFI), the island was designated as a protected marine reserve and wildlife sanctuary.
 Its sustainable programs on conservation, environmental education, livelihood, and research made the island an esteemed ecotourism destination.

 Today, the island serves as an outdoor classroom for students, a research area for conservationists, and a haven for tourist eager to experience nature at its purest.
 Please visit us with and open heart and open mind